Why Do We Need to Control Our Imaginations

 3. Find Out What Is Encouraging Your Negative Imaginations

 I used to have violent nightmares.
 They would wake me up with a start and my heart would be pounding.
 I feel God showed me that I needed to stop watching violent movies.
 By cutting those out, I virtually stopped all my nightmares.

-There is no need to dissect every bad thought, but if you are having a difficult time stopping your bad imaginations, then get with a trusted friend and talk it through and ask God about them.
+There is no need to dissect every bad thought, but if you are having a difficult time stopping negative thought patterns, then get with a trusted friend and talk it through and ask God about them.

 What would life be like if evil could not happen in my presence because I brought God with me?
 How can I get to the place in my life where I trusted His protection?

-Tell someone those things you are fantasizing about.
+Tell someone your unwanted thoughts.
 Bring them into the light and replace them with those heavenly things, things that are good, excellent and praiseworthy.
 You are made for the things of God; allow your mind to imagine what those things are and how to make those things happen.

 - Is there anything you would add?
 Please share them in the comments below.